myTrackerSDK/mytracker-unity/README.md

 ![Platforms][platforms-svg]
 [![License][license-svg]][license-link]

-myTracker — free mobile analytics for iOS, Android and Windows platforms.
+myTracker — free mobile analytics for iOS and Android platforms.
 Get connected to know everything about your apps, audience and advertising campaigns.

 ## Integrate